 Right now more than 1 billion people suffer from hunger.
 36 million people per year die of it.

 Worldwide, half of all children live in horrific poverty.
-640 million live without adequate shelter, 400 million have no access to safe water, and 270 million have no access to health services.
-In 2003, 10.6 million children died before they reached five years of age.
-24,000 people die of starvation every day.
-But these are the good old days.
-As our booming population collapses ecosystems that supply literally everything we have, the economics of supply and demand will pull multitudes into the clutches of poverty.
+640 million children live without adequate shelter, 400 million have no access to safe water, and 270 million have no access to health services.
+Approximately 15,000 children under age 5 die each day.

-Humanity now consumes about 100 million metric tons of fish every year; more than four times the amount consumed per year in 1950.
+Humanity consumes about 100 million metric tons of fish every year; more than four times the amount consumed per year in 1950.
 To put the number into perspective it works out to 190 metric tons per minute, or approximately the weight of 140 mid-size passenger cars every minute.
-Some fish stocks, like Newfoundland cod that fed the world for centuries, have virtually disappeared.
+Many fish stocks, like Newfoundland cod that fed the world for centuries, have virtually disappeared.
 Most others are well on their way.

-People devour about 96 acres of wilderness every minute.
-Worldwide a distinct species of plant or animal becomes extinct every 20 minutes.
+One million species already face extinction.
+On average a distinct species of plant or animal becomes extinct every 20 minutes.
 The last time anything comparable happened was 65 million years ago when scientists believe a meteorite struck the earth, changed its climate, and caused the last great mass extinction.
 This time we are the meteor.